keu/docs/astro/data-lineage.md

 From the **Lineage** tab on Astro, you can access the following four pages:

 - **Explore**: A real-time overview of all **jobs** that emit data lineage across your Organization.
 A job can be an Airflow task or any other process configured to emit lineage data to Astronomer, such as a Spark job.
 - **Datasets**: A real-time overview of all recent **datasets** that your DAGs have read or written to.
 - **Issues**: A view of potential issues or statistical inconsistencies related to your jobs or datasets.
 - **Lineage**: A graph view that visualizes data lineage.
 - **Integrations**: A view of your current data lineage integrations.

 You can use these pages to diagnose issues that may be difficult to troubleshoot in other environments.
 For example, if an Airflow task failed because a database schema changed, you can use the **Lineage** page on Astro to determine which job caused the change and which downstream tasks failed as a result.

 All members of your Organization can view the **Lineage** page.
-For more information on data lineage and related concepts, see [Data Lineage Concepts](data-lineage-concepts.md).
+For more information on data lineage and related concepts, see [Data lineage concepts](data-lineage-concepts.md).

 :::info

 This functionality is early access and under active development.
-If you have any questions or feedback about this feature, contact [Astronomer Support](https://support.astronomer.io/).
+If you have any questions or feedback about this feature, contact [Astronomer support](https://support.astronomer.io/).

 :::

-## View the Lineage Graph for a Data Pipeline
+## View the lineage graph for a data pipeline

 You can use the search field at the top of the Cloud UI to view the lineage graph for one of your data pipelines, search for a DAG, task, or dataset.
 You can also search for jobs from other tools with lineage integrations, including dbt or Spark.